AuScope/geomodel-2-3dweb/README.md

 3. Clone this repository
 4. Edit 'lib/exports/collada2gltf.py', change 'COLLADA2GLTF_BIN' to point to the path where 'COLLADA2GLTF-bin' resides

+NB: pyassimp requires the assimp shared library which may need to be compiled and installed separately

 ### To convert some GOCAD *.ts *.vs *.pl files to GLTF or COLLADA

 Run [gocad2collada.py](scripts/gocad2collada.py).
 You must give it either the directory where the GOCAD files reside, or a GOCAD file plus a conversion parameter file.
 This [README](scripts/input/README.md) explains the format of the conversion parameter file.